EniolaWebsterEsho/Eniola-Webster-Esho-Portfolio/README.md

 By writing SQL queries, I extracted multiple desired information from the colonial tours dbms which helps in decision-making.
 Examples of information extracted include:

-(a) Each trip that 'Miles Abrams' was as a guide.
+(a) The trip name of all reservations for hiking trips and sorted the results by trip name in ascending order.

-(b) The trip name of all reservations for hiking trips and sorted the results by trip name in ascending order.
+(b) The reservation ID, trip ID, customer number, and total price for all reservations where the number of persons is greater than four.

-(c) The reservation ID, trip ID, customer number, and total price for all reservations where the number of persons is greater than four.
+(c) Trip IDs and trip names for each pair of trips that have the same start location.
+First trip ID listed was the major sort key, and the second trip ID was the minor sort key.

 ![image](https://user-images.githubusercontent.com/91756330/209986221-399ed20d-f6cb-4ee5-818c-76d1e6242df8.png)